Science Leaders: Miss Hollingworth

 How Science is taught at Holden Clough:

 To ensure high standards of teaching and learning in science, we implement a curriculum that is progressive throughout the school.
-Science is taught through thematic units and the overview below maps out which thematic units feature this subject and the Long-Term Plans, available in the file section, clearly show the objectives taught.
+Science is taught weekly in every year group to fully expose children to the teachings of science.

-Planning is a process in which the Dimension Curriculum ensures that the school gives full coverage of the 2014 National Curriculum programmes of study for Science and Understanding of the World in the Early Years Foundation Stage.
-Across the school, science is linked to class topics.
+Planning is a process in which the Deepening Understanding ensures that the school gives full coverage of the 2014 National Curriculum programmes of study for Science and Understanding of the World in the Early Years Foundation Stage.
 At the start of each topic teachers prepare knowledge organisers in order to give the children an understanding to what the new unit entails.
 We include the use of technology, wherever appropriate, to aid teaching and learning.

 Through teacher modelling and planned questioning we want our children to wonder about and be amazed and surprised by the world around them as we recognise that our children sometimes lack experiences.
 Key scientific language is modelled throughout lessons enabling our children to be familiar with and use vocabulary accurately.
 Teachers are also encouraged to plan in trips and visitors to enhance our children’s learning experience.